 Burial and cremation

-Ashes are usually delivered to the relatives at the cemetery chapel or sacristy of their local church about a week after the commital, and are then interred or scattered.
+Ashes are usually delivered to the relatives at the cemetery chapel or in the sacristy of their local church about a week after the committal, and they are then interred or scattered.
 By law, ashes must be disposed of within a year of cremation.
-They may be placed in a family grave or separate plot, or in a columbarium.
+They may be placed in a family grave, separate plot or columbarium.
 They may also be scattered in a cemetery's memorial grove, another appropriate place, or on water, as allowed by law.

-As the urn is placed in the ground, or the ashes are scattered, a short prayer may be said.
-The prayer may be offered by a pastor or other church worker, but it may also be offered by relatives.
+As the urn is placed in the ground or the ashes are scattered, a short prayer may be said.
+The prayer may be offered by a pastor or another parish worker, but it may also be offered by relatives.
 If the ashes are to be interred, a member of the family places the urn in the ground, and the grave is usually filled in at this point.